stcrestrada/gee/README.md

 ```

 ## Git pull
 ##### Pretty cool command. gee pull will pull all git changes as long as you're in the main branch.
-If you have uncommitted changes inthe main branch, gee stashes those changes, pulls down and reappies the uncommitted changes.
+If you have uncommitted changes in the main branch, gee stashes those changes, pulls down and reapplies the uncommitted changes.
 ```
 gee pull
 ```